chandrahas-reddy/Sentiment-Analysis-R-Programming/README.md

 8) Clean the data and remove punctuations, digits, special characters, etc. Sentiment analysis performed on cleaned data set gives us better insights removing unncessary words.

+9) Use the positive and negative words files to analysize sentiments.

-9) Use the sentiment scores for any visualizations with ggplot() function.
+10) Use the sentiment scores for any visualizations with ggplot() function.

-10) Finally store this data into CSV for any further purposes.
+11) Finally store this data into CSV for any further purposes.

 Happy Data Analysis!!